Karate Kommandos

-Karate Kommandos (also known as Chuck Norris: Karate Kommandos) is an American animated television series that originally aired in 1986 as a syndicated five episode mini-series.
+Karate Kommandos (also known as Chuck Norris: Karate Kommandos) is an American animated series that originally aired in 1986 as a syndicated five episode miniseries.
 It was created by and starred Chuck Norris as himself, and produced by Ruby-Spears Enterprises.
 Re-runs of the cartoon have occasionally aired on Boomerang and Adult Swim.

 Plot

 "Narrator: Chuck Norris!
 Chuck Norris, man of action!
 [GONG!]
-Chuck Norris stars in Karate Kommandos!
+Chuck Norris stars in Chuck Norris: Karate Kommandos!
 Chuck Norris, he's got nerves of steel and strength to match!
-Chuck Norris, with his team Pepper [Pepper: It's to dangerous Chuck!]
-[Too Much: Wha!]
+Chuck Norris, with his team: Pepper!
+[Pepper: It's too dangerous, Chuck!]
+[Too Much: Wow!]
 Narrator: Too much!
-[Too Much: To much!]
-Narrator: Kimo, the samurai warrior! three Chuck's teenage apprentice, Tabe, the sumo champion!
+[Too Much: Too much!]
+Narrator: Kimo, the samurai warrior!
+Reed, Chuck's teenage apprentice, Tabe, the sumo champion!
 With Chuck Norris, they battle the sinister forces of the Claw!
 [Claw: Remember this!] and the ruthless Super-Ninja!
-[Super-Ninja: Wha I'll finish Norris!]
+[Super-Ninja: Wha- I'll finish Norris!]
 Chuck Norris stars in Chuck Norris: Karate Kommandos!